vinisalazar/2024-04-04-mig-python-florey/index.md

 Setup instructions available <a href="https://swcarpentry.github.io/python-novice-inflammation/index.html#setup">here</a>.

 If you prefer avoid installing Jupyter, or are having troubles to install it, use <a href="https://jupyter.org/try-jupyter/lab/">Try Jupyter</a>.
-Download the python-novice-inflammation-data.zip described in the setup, and use the "Upload files" button at the top of the sidebar (to the left of the screen, above the search bar, next to the "+" button).
+Download the <a href="https://swcarpentry.github.io/python-novice-inflammation/data/python-novice-inflammation-data.zip">python-novice-inflammation-data.zip</a> described in the setup, and use the "Upload files" button at the top of the sidebar (to the left of the screen, above the search bar, next to the "+" button).